 Setting the layout of a directory sets the “default layout”, which is used to set the file layouts on any files subsequently created in the directory (or any subdirectory).
 Pre-existing files do not have their layouts changed.

 You’ll notice that the layout information allows you to specify a preferred OSD for placement.
 This feature is unsupported and ignored in modern versions of the Ceph servers; do not use it.

-cephfs is part of the Ceph distributed file system.
+cephfs is part of the Ceph distributed storage system.
 Please refer to the Ceph documentation at http://ceph.com/docs for more information.